 Photo courtesy of Dave Giseke, Iowa State University

-Kathryn “Kitty” Hach-Darrow and her son Bruce J. Hach established the Clifford C. Hach Gallery for science-themed changing exhibits in CHF’s new museum.
+Kathryn “Kitty” Hach-Darrow and her son Bruce J. Hach established the Clifford C. Hach Gallery for science-themed changing exhibitions in CHF’s museum.
 Hach-Darrow, who learned to fly planes as a child, and her husband, Clifford C. Hach, founded the Hach Chemical Company in Ames, Iowa, in 1947.
 After her husband, a chemist, developed a new method for water testing, she brought the product to underserved customers by piloting her planes to small towns in remote areas, where she provided technical training and on-site problem solving.
 Hach-Darrow and Bruce Hach both serve on the board of directors of the Hach Scientific Foundation.

 Photo courtesy of HORIBA, Ltd.